Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/forms/layout.md

 Be sure to use `.col-form-label-sm` or `.col-form-label-lg` to your `<label>`s or `<legend>`s to correctly follow the size of `.form-control-lg` and `.form-control-sm`.

 {{< design-callout-alert >}}
-This form variant, with an **horizontal layout** (i.e. labels not above the input fields), should not be used because it does not respect the Orange Design System specifications.
-The input label should always be placed above the input field.
+These 3 form variants, with an **horizontal layout** (i.e. labels not above the input fields), and the **small** one with a `col-form-label-sm` class because of its height, should not be used because it does not respect the Orange Design System specifications.

 Please refer to the [Forms](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459) guidelines and to the [Pages](https://system.design.orange.com/0c1af118d/p/20500e-form/b/16bb53) form examples on the Orange Design System website.
 {{< /design-callout-alert >}}